nanma80/octonion/README.md

-# octonion
+# Octonion

 This repo contains a puzzle about integral octonions, and some scripts to explore octonions.
+This is a joint work with [Roice Nelson](https://github.com/roice3).

 ## How to run the integral octonions puzzle?
-- Install Python, 2.* or 3.*
+- Install Python, 2.* or 3.*.
-- Install numpy
+- Install numpy.
-- Run puzzle_python2.py or puzzle_python3.py depending on the Python version you installed
+- Run puzzle_python2.py or puzzle_python3.py depending on the Python version you installed.
 - Follow the instructions to solve it.
 You may want to refer to the explanations below.

 ## About [octonions](https://en.wikipedia.org/wiki/Octonion#Definition):